 “With CEE we are plugged into 19 channels, we have thousands of different combinations of next best conversations that we can have with customers and we are processing 200 billion data points and we are returning an answer in a fraction of a second,” Jermyn said.

-In practical terms that means is the bank is now able to send smart alerts that are triggered by real time transaction data to tell a customer if they are running low on cash.
+In practical terms that means the bank is now able to send smart alerts that are triggered by real time transaction data to tell a customer if they are running low on cash.
 It was also used to identify which NSW car owners might be entitled for the CTP rebate under a recent change in state government policy.

 According to Jermyn, the platform aims to help customers get the most from their products and understand their finances, notifying them of benefits they might be entitled to like the CTP rebate or support packages triggered by natural disasters.

-“One of the most exciting things about AI for us is that it can produce better outcomes for our customers, allowing us to serve them better, we couldn’t do this without AI,” he said.
+“One of the most exciting things about AI for us is that it can produce better outcomes for our customers, allowing us to serve them better.
+We couldn’t do this without AI,” he said.

 While good intentions are a starting point, hoping to do the right thing isn’t enough to guard against potentially harmful unintended consequences.